 How True Radiant Works

-For example, the Nest thermostat may learn that to reach 71°F/21.5°C, it should turn the system off when the room hits 69°F/19°C because the already hot radiators will take your home the rest of the way to 71°F/21.5°C. The nest thermostat will also maintain that temperature by turning your system back on before the temperature gets too low.
+For example, the thermostat may learn that to reach 71°F/21.5°C, it should turn the system off when the room hits 69°F/19°C because the already hot radiators will take your home the rest of the way to 71°F/21.5°C. Your thermostat will also maintain that temperature by turning your system back on before the temperature gets too low.

 This helps your thermostat ensure it meets your scheduled temperature on time, maximizes energy savings, and maintains the temperature you set, even with in-floor radiant systems that are very efficient but that are also slow to warm up.